A conference exploring the concept of the Web as a material

 We started putting together a Foursquare list with lots of recommendations in downtown Reykjavík, including lodging opportunities.
 There are also plenty of nice AirBnbs around town, so please check them out as well.

-We know that travelling to Iceland for a conference might sound like an adventure — and it is! — if you need any help or suggestions, just let us know.
+We know that travelling to Iceland for a conference might sound like an adventure — and it is! — if you need any help or suggestions, just let us know while we'll keep reaching out to hotels and potential sponsors to get some good deals for you.

 Sign-up for our newsletter so we can let you know about new developments.